NightSay2002/novelai-image-static/README.md

 - `注入預設` imports a defaults JSON file, saves it to this browser, and applies it.
 - Image downloads can be saved with prompt metadata or as a pure image.

-Before publishing a public repository, review `defaults/novelai-defaults.json` and remove any private prompt content.